Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 Enemy3 Support represents the average percent that the third enemy killed is a support champion.

 The above four values are only computed for winning rounds.
+Also note that the percentages for Enemy1 Support + Enemy2 Support + Enemy3 Support are not supposed to add up to 1 since there can be more than 1 support on a team.

 ![Image](../images/Table3.png)